 Because you can never have too many occasions to eat cheddar, brie, camembert, raclette or whatever other cheese takes your fancy, Mould is back for another year, letting dairy lovers to explore and devour the mild, hard and soft bites that Australia's best cheese wizards have to offer.
 The event hails from Bruny Island Cheese Co cheesemaker Nick Haddow and the organisers of Pinot Palooza, and will hit up Carriageworks in Sydney from Friday, June 30–Saturday, July 1.

 Unsurprisingly, Mould is mighty popular.
-In 2021, attendees tucked into a one million samples across the fest's three cities, and also took home over 3.5 tonnes of Aussie dairy products.
-So, if this the kind of event that your cheese dreams are made of, you'll want to nab an early-bird ticket ASAP.
+In 2022, 10,000-plus attendees tucked into a six tonnes of artisanal dairy across the fest's three cities.
+So, if this the kind of event that your cheese dreams are made of, you'll want to nab a ticket ASAP.

 Sessions run from 5–9pm on the Friday, and 11am–3pm and 4–8pm on the Saturday.